bob-fornal/intermediate-unit-test/README.md

 > npm run test:coverage
 ```

 ...
-OR, if you have [`jest` installed](https://jestjs.io/docs/getting-started#running-from-command-line) globally ...
+OR, if you have [Jest installed](https://jestjs.io/docs/getting-started#running-from-command-line) globally ...

 ```script
 > jest --coveration